swiftlang/swift-testing/CONTRIBUTING.md

 ## Local development

-With a Swift toolchain installed and the `swift-testing` repository cloned, you are ready to make changes and test them locally.
+With a Swift toolchain installed and the Swift Testing repository cloned, you are ready to make changes and test them locally.

 ### Building